InterCoherence

-Delegating is about empowering the Other, a person or a team, with an objective, a role, a responsibility or a project.
-In essence, knowing how to delegate means knowing how to develop the competency and autonomy of the Other.
+Delegation involves empowering another person or team with a goal, role, responsibility, or project.
+Essentially, knowing how to delegate means knowing how to develop the other person’s competency autonomy.

-Autonomizing means completing the delegation and making the Other autonomous.
+Autonomizing means completing the delegation and making the other person autonomous.

-You can't complete a delegation if you don't know how to Autonomizing.
+You cannot complete a delegation if you don't know how autonomizing.

 The three fundamental attitudes